 Carbs are stored as glycogen in muscles, and that glycogen not only fuels workouts but also draws water into the muscle, making them look fuller and more pumped.
 I would focus on carb sources like rice, potatoes, oats, fruits, and whole-grain bread.
 Post-workout, quick-digesting carbs like white rice or a banana can help replenish glycogen faster.

-For protein, I would spread intake evenly across 4 to 5 meals per day, ensuring that each meal has at least 25 to 40 grams of protein.
+For protein, I would spread intake evenly across 4 to 5 meals per day, making sure each meal has at least 25 to 40 grams.
 This approach maximizes muscle protein synthesis throughout the day.
 Lean meats, eggs, dairy, legumes, and protein shakes would make up the bulk of my protein intake.
+Our high-protein recipes collection is a useful place to find meals that hit the numbers without getting boring.

 For the first 3 to 6 months, I would train 4 days per week, focusing on moderate weight and high volume.
 This means training with weights that challenge me but still allow proper form for 8 to 14 reps per set.
 As I adjusted to the workload, I would increase to 5 days per week, gradually adding both weight and sets.

 I would structure my workouts around compound movements like squats, deadlifts, bench presses, overhead presses, and rows.
-These exercises recruit multiple muscle groups and offer the most bang for your buck.
+These exercises recruit multiple muscle groups and give you the most return on your time.
 Isolation exercises like bicep curls and leg extensions would come after the heavy lifts, focusing on volume rather than intensity.

 5. Focus on Effective Rep Ranges